dweinberger/tedscraper/README.md

 They php scripts be run in this order:

-1. gretListofTedTalks.php: generates list of TED Talk pages.
-Puts the links into TedTalksLinks.txt
+1. *getListofTedTalks.php*: generates list of TED Talk pages.
+Puts the links into tedTalksLinks.txt
-2. readsource.php: Reads TedTalksLinks.txt, looks up each link, scrapes it, finds the link to the transcript on each page, and gets the transcript.
+2. *readsource.ph*: Reads tedTalksLinks.txt, looks up each link, scrapes it, finds the link to the transcript on each page, and gets the transcript.
 Populates the database.
-3. checklist.php: Did readsource get every page?
+3. *checklist.php*: Did readsource get every page?
 It doesn't for me, maybe because it's sending database uopdates faster than they can be processed?
-Anyway, this will generate a list of pages that are in TedTalksLinks.txt but not in the database.
+Anyway, this will generate a list of pages that are in tedTalksLinks.txt but not in the database.
 It writes the missing links to missingurls.txt
-4. readsource.php...but this time change $listOfUrls to "missingurls.txt"
+4. *readsource.php*...but this time change $listOfUrls to "missingurls.txt"
-5. queryTheDB: At last you have a complete-ish database of TED Talks.
+5. *queryTheDB*: At last you have a complete-ish database of TED Talks.
 Write a query in this script and it will output the results as JSON in tedtalks.json.

 These scripts are under an MIT open source license.
 Do what you want with them.

-Remember, you promised not to laugh.
+And, remember: you promised not to laugh.

 David Weinberger
 June 17, 2016